Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 When would Gamma Knife treatment be appropriate?

-Gamma Knife stereotactic radiosurgery can be suggested if a tumor or lesion is located near a critical area in the brain.
+Gamma Knife stereotactic radiosurgery may be suggested if a tumor or lesion is located near a critical area in the brain.
 This could be an area responsible for important functions, such as speech or movement.

 When tumors or lesions are deep inside the brain, it may also present a safer option than open brain surgery because reaching the area could be very risky depending on where the blood vessels or other critical areas are located.
 It may also present a safe solution for patients who are too unwell for brain surgery or those who have other conditions that may mean surgery is not right for them.